willwh/hook.io/ReadMe.md

 ## Try out a contrived demo

 We will create a "battle" ( an i/o hook with a downstream ) that can have several actors ( i/o hooks with upstreams ).
 These actors will then work together in the battle with hilarious results.
-This demo begins to showcase the power of i/o hook.
+This demo begins to showcase the power of an input output hook.
 More involved demos will be coming shortly.

 ## Install hook.io